StinkySteak/dungeon-frenzy/README.md

 #### Player Session vs Player Character
 There are multiple ways to manage players (keep track, spawning, despawn)

-A Player existence on the session is represented by `PlayerSession`, the object is not visible whatsoever, and It's purpose is to store about the player state e.g Nickname, Score, Player's team.
+A Player existence on the session is represented by `PlayerSession`, the object is not visible whatsoever, and It's purpose is to store about the player persistent state e.g Nickname, Score, Player's team.

 While the player we control was `PlayerCharacter` that has gameplay property such as health, position, weapons.